 Starting from 0.00 a.m., on 25 March 2020 (HK time), except for Hong Kong residents, all travellers arriving Hong Kong by flights from overseas countries/territories will be denied entry.
 The same restriction will also apply to non-Hong Kong residents travelling to Hong Kong from the Mainland of China, Macao and Taiwan who have been to any overseas countries/territories in the past 14 days.
 The above temporary restrictions will remain in force until further notice.

 Starting from 0.00 a.m., on 1 October 2020 (HK time), a HK resident travelling from the UK to HK is required to undergo a nucleic acid test for COVID-19 before being checked-in for the flight to HK.
 The same requirements apply to a HK resident who has stayed in the UK during the 14 days before boarding the flight to HK.
-From 0.00am., on 24 December 2020 (HK time) until further notice, anyone (including a Hong Kong resident) who has stayed in the UK for more than 2 hours on the day of boarding or during the 21 days before boarding day are not allowed to board for Hong Kong.
 For details, please refer to this page.

 Starting from 0.00am., on 26 October 2020 (HK time), a HK resident travelling from Russia to HK is required to undergo a nucleic acid test for COVID-19 before being checked-in for the flight to HK.
 The same requirements apply to a HK resident who has stayed in Russia during the 14 days before boarding the flight to HK.
 For details, please refer to this page.

 Transfer / transit services at the Hong Kong International Airport, which had been temporarily suspended since 25 March, has been gradually resumed from 1 June.
 Please refer to the announcement of the Airport Authority here for the detailed arrangement.
-Transfer/transit services at Hong Kong International Airport for passengers from airports in Mainland China will resume with effect from 15 August 2020 until 15 October 2020.
-However, transfer/transit services to destinations in Mainland China at Hong Kong International Airport will remain unavailable.
-Please refer to this press release of the Airport Authority for details."
+Transfer/transit services at Hong Kong International Airport for passengers from airports in Mainland China resumed with effect from 15 August 2020.
+However, transfer/transit services to destinations in Mainland China at Hong Kong International Airport remain unavailable.

 Several groups of persons, who are travelling from the Mainland, Taiwan or Macao for recognised purposes relating to manufacturing operations, business activities or the provision of professional services in the interest of Hong Kong’s economic development, are exempted from the requirement.
-The contact details of the relevant government bureaux / departments are as follows for reference.
+For details, please refer to this website.